SaltineChips/Konjungate/README.md

 ```
 ### Updating daemon in bin directory
 ```
-cd ~; cp -r ~/Konjugate/src/Konjugated /usr/local/bin
+cd ~; cp -r ~/Konjungate/src/Konjungated /usr/local/bin
 ```

 License
 -------

-Konjugate [KONJ] is released under the terms of the MIT license.
+Konjungate [KONJ] is released under the terms of the MIT license.
 See [COPYING](COPYING) for more
 information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be
 completely stable.
-[Tags](https://github.com/SaltineChips/Konjugate/Tags) are created
+[Tags](https://github.com/SaltineChips/Konjungate/Tags) are created
-regularly to indicate new official, stable release versions of Konjugate [KONJ].
+regularly to indicate new official, stable release versions of Konjungate [KONJ].

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).